-As mentioned by Orvieto and Lucchi~\cite{orvieto2020continuoustime} in the stochastic setting, and for accelerated methods by Wibisono et~al.~\cite{wibisono2016variational}, one can thus either work with $Y_t$ generated by the non-autonomous gradient flow~\eqref{alpha_gf}, or with $X_t$ generated by the gradient flow.
-However, the acceleration on $Y_t$ is not preserved after discretizing the flow.
-Applying explicit Euler scheme to a non-autonomous gradient flow~\eqref{alpha_gf} with $\alpha_s = \alpha > 0$ and originating from $f\in \mathcal{F}_{0, L}$, a condition on step sizes $h>0$ arises $ 0 \leqslant h \leqslant \frac{2}{L\alpha}$. \smallbreak When focusing on continuous-time models for analyzing explicit optimization methods, that only calls for past gradient iterates, we prefer working with the gradient flow \eqref{eq:gf_init}.
-However, non-autonomous gradient flows \eqref{alpha_gf} may be useful for analyzing other methods such as proximal methods.
-More generally, and in the next section, we analyze gradient flows without adjusting the time scale (taking $\alpha_t =1$).
+As mentioned by Orvieto and Lucchi~\cite{orvieto2020continuoustime} in the stochastic setting, and for accelerated methods by Wibisono et~al.~\cite{wibisono2016variational}, one can thus either work with $X_t$ generated by the non-autonomous gradient flow~\eqref{alpha_gf}, or with $Y_t$ generated by the gradient flow.
+However, acceleration on $X_t$ is not preserved after discretizing the flow.
+For example, applying explicit Euler scheme to the non-autonomous gradient flow~\eqref{alpha_gf} with $\alpha_s = \alpha > 0$ and originating from a function $f\in \mathcal{F}_{0, L}$, a condition on step sizes $h$ arises $ 0 \leqslant h \leqslant \frac{2}{L\alpha}$. \smallbreak When focusing on continuous-time models for analyzing explicit first-order methods, we usually prefer working with the gradient flow~\eqref{eq:gf_init}.
+However, the non-autonomous gradient flow~\eqref{alpha_gf} may be useful for analyzing other methods such as proximal methods.
+More generally, in the next section, we analyze a family of second-order gradient flows without adjusting the time scale (taking $\alpha_t =1$).